maliMirkec/personal-website/site/testimonials/rachel-ivey.md

       title: Hire me ⇢
 ---

-While working a senior Product Manager at Westwing Home & Living, I had the pleasure to hire Silvestar to build our static corporate website.
-The project went very smoothly and was delivered on time.
-Communication with Silvestar was straightforward, clear and reliable.
-He was also very resourceful and what he didn't know he figured out on his own.
-I would definitely recommend him for static web solutions and other web front-end projects.
+I recently worked with Silvestar on a webpage development project.
+He was extremely professional, capable, responsive, and very pleasant to work with.
+He managed numerous design revisions and small detailed feedback (sometimes multiple times per day) with ease and with fast turnaround.
+He was also very honest and reasonable about the level of effort required to complete the project from the very first meeting.
+I would absolutely work with Silvestar again and wish him much success on his future endeavors!